 No food or drink is permitted in the building by visitors at this time, we request any food or beverage items to be kept inside bags for the duration of your visit.
 The water fountain on the first floor has also been disabled.

 Once your visit is scheduled you will receive an email confirming your time and how to get here.
 We ask all visitors to sign a Health Declaration Form at the start of their visit to ensure no one has recently experienced symptoms related to COVID-19.
 We will also require contact information for all visitors to assist Tompkins County Health Department contact tracers should it become important to communicate with you at a later date.

 We are requesting that individuals visiting from out of New York State review the COVID-19 Travel Advisory List and refrain from visiting the museum until you have completed the state mandated 2-week quarantine if it is recommended to do so from your state, province, or country.

-Please do not schedule a visit if you or any member of your group are awaiting results from a COVID-19 test, or were recently in close contact with someone who tested positive for the virus.
+Please do not schedule a visit if you or any member of your group are awaiting results from a COVID-19 test due to potential exposure, or were recently in close contact with someone who tested positive for the virus.